Brooke Astor: Death and interment

+Written works

 In media

 Brooke Astor is portrayed as the heroine Jane Merle in the romantic comedy Night and Silence: Who is Here? by British novelist Pamela Hansford Johnson.

 In an episode of the American comedy 30 Rock, Liz Lemon compliments Angie Jordan's ring, which Lemon states is "ghetto fabulous".
 Jordan retorts, "This belonged to Brooke Astor".

+In an episode of Gossip Girl, Blair Waldorf asks, "when did little Jenny Humphrey become the next Brooke Astor?"

 Astor's biography was adapted into the musical Brooke Astor's Last Affair, with book and lyrics by Rachael Migler and music by Eric Grunin.
 The play premiered at the 2019 Chicago Musical Theatre Festival.